Essential Itinerary For Short Trips

 Day 13-14 - Surf, Snorkel, and Play at Hikkaduwa Beach

 Just south of Colombo by about 62 miles, Hikkaduwa is only stone's throw away from where we first started.
 Hikkaduwa is arguably the best beach in Sri Lanka.
+The coastline here is gorgeous it's hard to describe in words - not even beach quotes can do these beauties justice!
 Leaning more toward surf-and-swim types vs. cocktails-by-the-poolside crowd, it's my bet to end your Top 10 Things to do tour.

 Peak season is November to March, as that is the perfect intersection of warm sunshine and surfable waves.
 Don't let the words "peak season" scare you off, even at the peak, the cost of living here is affordable.
 If you don't surf, you still have plenty of things to do in the water.
 Turtles feed all along the shoreline here.
 Grab a mask and jump into the clear blue waters for a swim.